 Part Danish, part Swiss, our friend and regular Fishinguide guest Jonas is all angler.

-I first met Jonas when he came for a fishing trip on his honeymoon to Scotland with his wife.
+I first met Jonas when he came for a honeymoon fishing trip to Scotland with his wife.
 We quickly found common ground in our angling enthusiasm.
 I asked him what had brought him to Scotland and he said “Scotland combines whisky and fishing, two of my favourite things!”

 In his emails over the winter Jonas told me he was keen to catch a salmon and also fancied a go for large trout.
 I recommended fishing in Argyll in mid-May and then coming on our Trophy Trout Trip to Orkney straight after.
 He took me at my word and booked up.